This Day In Writing History

 He first studied literature and history, then changed his major and studied medicine.
 After attending the Yale School of Medicine, he studied at Columbia University's College of Physicians and Surgeons.

 While at Yale, he became a star athlete on the rowing crew and won a gold medal for rowing (Men's Eights) at the 1924 Summer Olympic Games in Paris.
 He would graduate from Yale at the top of his class.

 Dr. Benjamin Spock was the first pediatrician to study psychoanalysis as part of his practice, in order to better understand his patients' needs and the psychology of family dynamics.
 The insights he gained would inspire him to write his classic book, which would be published in 1946.

-He concludes that "Our only realistic hope... is to bring up our children with a feeling that they are in this world not for their own satisfaction but primarily to serve others."
+He concluded that "Our only realistic hope... is to bring up our children with a feeling that they are in this world not for their own satisfaction but primarily to serve others."

 In the 1960s, Dr. Spock became a political activist for the New Left.
 He joined the Committee for a Sane Nuclear Policy, aka SANE, in 1962.
 As the war in Vietnam began to escalate, he became a vocal opponent of the conflict.

-(It wouldn't be Spock's last bid for office; he would become the People's Party candidate for President in the 1972 election.
-His platform included the establishment of socialized medicine, the legalization of abortion and marijuana, an end to the "victimless crime" laws that persecuted homosexuals, a guaranteed minimum income for working families, and the immediate withdrawal of all American troops from foreign countries.)
+It wouldn't be Spock's last bid for office; he would become the People's Party candidate for President in the 1972 election.
+His platform included the establishment of socialized medicine and the legalization of abortion and marijuana.

 The following year, Spock signed the Writers and Editors War Tax Protest, in which he and others refused to pay taxes to support the Vietnam War.
 He also published a book called Dr. Spock on Vietnam.